gjwgit/innerpod/installers/README.md

 ## Prerequisite

-There are no specific prerequisites for InnerPod.
+There are no specific prerequisites for installing and running InnerPod.

 ## Android